Winter returns with a blast as snow pounds U.S. Northeast

 The National Weather Service issued a wind advisory for Cape Cod and other parts of eastern Massachusetts, warning that strong gusts could bring down small tree branches and cause power outages.

-Winds of up to 50 miles per hour were expected in some areas, the service said on its website.
+Winds of up to 50 miles per hour (80 kph) were expected in some areas, the service said on its website.